KwiiHours/EcosiaDark/README.md

 </p>

 <br/><br/>
-## Important:
+## ⚠️ IMPORTANT:

 A recent update to Ecosia has broken Ecosia Darkmode.
-An updated which fixes all such issues has been uploaded, and will be rolling out as soon as each respective browser approves it.
+An update which fixes all such issues has been uploaded, and will be rolling out as soon as each respective browser approves it.
 Thank you for understanding.

 <br/><br/>
 ## How To:  Web Store Installation